 5 FAQs about feeding your pregnant or lactating bitch

-What should I change my bitch’s diet to when she is pregnant or lactating?
+1. Should I change my bitch’s diet to when she is pregnant or lactating?

 The nutrition of a pregnant bitch is important during all stages of gestation in order to ensure optimal health and growth of the newborn puppies.
 Although a dam's nutritional requirements increase during the last trimester of pregnancy, nutritional deficiencies are most likely to occur after birth, when her body must cope with the stress placed on it by the demands of lactation.

 The goals of feeding are to provide adequate nutrition so that her weight increases by 15-20 percent by the time of whelping and to help her maintain optimal body weight after parturition, when she must produce sufficient quantities of milk and colostrum to support growth in the newborn pups until they are weaned.

 Moving to a high energy dog food such as a puppy formula for the period of pregnancy is beneficial as the additional calories and higher levels of other key nutrients are perfectly suited to the nutritional requirements of the pregnant or lactating bitch.
 This is particularly advisable if your bitch is quite lean, or you suspect she may have a large litter of puppies.

 As with the transition to any new dog food, moving to a high energy formula should be done on a gradual basis, from approximately the sixth week of pregnancy.
 Progressively substitute a little more of the new dog food for the old over a period of about a week, until she is only eating the new food.
 An expectant mother will require gradually increasing amounts of high quality food to nourish both herself and the developing litter.
 For the first four to five weeks of pregnancy, a normal size serving should suffice.
 If your dog has a past history of weight issues, seek your vet’s advice about how to increase her intake of key nutrients without risk.

 2. Will my bitch be likely to have any changes in appetite?